 Microsoft switched from the licensing model of physical processors to the core licensing model (Core-based) in Windows Server 2016 and Windows Server 2019.
 This is due to the tendency of CPU and server manufacturers to increase not the number of processors, but the number of cores on a single socket (Microsoft doesn’t want to lose profits when customers start to widely use multi-core servers).
 Note the main points of Windows Server 2016 and 2019 licensing model is discussed in details in this article.
 Note the main points:

 - 1 license of Windows Server 2016 allows you to license 2 physical cores on a single server (i.e., Microsoft ships two core licenses);

 - The cost of one 2-x core license is 8 times reduced comparing to a one single processor license for Windows Server 2012 R. However, you need to buy at least 8 such licenses (for 16 cores) – this is the minimum package for 1 physical host.
 Thus, the licensing cost for one physical 2-processor server with up to 8 cores per socket has not changed.
 The following licensing rule is true: 1 * Windows Server 2012 R2 (2 CPU) = 8 * Windows Server 2019 (2 Core);

-- Now also available 16-core WinSvr licenses, allowing you to quickly license 1 standard physical host (for example, WinSvrSTDCore 2019 SNGL OLP 16Lic NL CoreLic);
+- Now also 16-core WinSvr licenses available, allowing you to quickly license 1 standard physical host (for example, WinSvrSTDCore 2019 SNGL OLP 16Lic NL CoreLic);

 - All enabled cores on a physical server must be licensed.